General Overview - Risks, Hedge Strategy & Fees

 The yield tokens have the least drawdown in a crab market, or a market that is not moving much since the LP position will not have to rebalanced frequently.
 However, the yield can significantly make up for the risk if the market is volatile but mean reverting.
 Or if the market is trending but slowly.

 The yield token will likely underperform, depending on the range, if a token trends significantly in a short period.
 It would still be up in USD terms, however.
 You will be up if nothing happens because of the high yield and if the asset token increases and eats into your principal a bit from rebalancing you're still up in USD terms.
-Note: Any lossees from price deviations are only realized if the strategy is rebalanced.
+Note: Any losses from price deviations are only realized if the strategy is rebalanced.
 If prices mean revert before a rebalancing, the losses are impermanent.
 If you entered before the price mean reverts in this situation, you could earn extra gETH.
 There are a few ways to think about yield tokens.
 You can think of them as a covered short straddle ETF, like a covered call ETF but delta neutral.
 You collect high yields in exchange for small drawdown risk.

 APY Calculation

 How is the yield calculated?
 It is calculated as (UniV3 Fees - Fees distributed to GammaPool / NAV ).
 It is not a calculation of expected return.
+The fees are compounded each rebalance which acts as an additional hedge.
+The yield will not be realized in the performance of a yield token until it rebalances.

 Fees

-• Slippage - There is slippage when entering and existing a yield token position.
+Slippage - There is slippage when entering and existing a yield token position.
 It can be minimal but depends on the asset & available liquidity.
 You will be able to see your price impact in the UI.
 There is also some slippage during rebalancing of the strategy which is reflected in the Net Asset Value of the yield token vault.

-• Management Fee - The protocol takes 10% of the yield as revenue.
+Management Fee - The protocol takes 10% of the yield as revenue.
 30% of that revenue is distributed to stakers in ETH and the rest is sent to the Treasury.

 Risks

-• Smart Contract Risk - Interacting with any smart contract carries the risk of losing access to your funds given they are open source and immutable.
+Smart Contract Risk - Interacting with any smart contract carries the risk of losing access to your funds given they are open source and immutable.
 The contract has been audited and tested for multiple months, however.
 Vault contracts are also permissioned limiting possible attack vectors.

 Last updated